 In some ways, customer service is even more important for SaaS businesses because it’s easy for some customers to feel lost with tech.

 A SaaS churn rate of 35% is considered acceptable.
-But subscription models vary and the number of new customers or recurring subscriptions needed by one company can be vastly different from another.
-So the Monthly Recurring Revenue (MMR) for SaaS customers is also worth considering.
+But subscription models vary and the number of new customers, recurring subscriptions, or recurring revenue needed by one company can be vastly different from another.
+So the Monthly Recurring Revenue (MRR) for SaaS customers is also worth considering.

 That said, even though SaaS churn is managed slightly differently from other small business customer retention, keeping customers is generally cheaper than finding new ones.
 These strategies should help with exactly that.

 3 Customer Loyalty and Retention Strategies for SaaS Businesses

 If you want to reduce SaaS churn, you need to make it worth the customer’s time and effort to stick around.
 If it’s hard to do business with you, they’ll find someone else who’s easier to get along with.
 These three retention strategies work for SaaS businesses.

 - Focus on onboarding Trying out new apps and getting to grips with tricky software takes time.
 If it’s confusing, customers will be looking for help.
 Clear instructions and helping customers reach their ‘Aha!’ moment faster increases satisfaction.
 Better onboarding assistance helps customers stay engaged and subscribed.

 - Stay engaged When customers reach their goals by interacting with your company, you achieve customer success.
 To do this, stay in touch with them across multiple channels.
 In-app notifications, text messages, and phone calls should all be leveraged to keep communication flowing between your business and your customers.
 Messaging can be automated - and should be - so you stay top of mind without too much effort.